fwollatz/MLinPractice/Documentation.md

   - `gamma`: determines how much the curvature is desired at a decision boundary.
 For the grid search, {1, 0.1, 0.01, 0.001} was tested.
   - `kernel`: to takes the data points from the original lower dimensional space and returns the transformed vectors in the higher dimensional feature space.
 For the grid search, {'rbf', 'poly', 'sigmoid'} were tested.

 ### Results

-The performance of random forest classifier and support vector classifier could not be optimized because the first one was too large to be pushed to git while the latter took too long for classification.
+The performance of random forest classifier and support vector classifier could not be optimized because the first one was too large to be pushed to git while the latter took too long for training and classification.
 For the remaining classifiers, the decision classifier performs the best, followed by the k-nearest neighbor classifier, complement naive bayes classifier, majority-/minority-vote and label frequency classifier in this order.
 The last three classifiers were of similar performance.
 Details were summarized in the mlflow table.

 In general, nearly all the classifiers were overfitting the training set.
 The decision tree classifier generailzed better compared to other classifier, even though it could be optimized further.